ijinwang/CEPCHiggsPaper/README.md

 and then restore the one you prefer:

 $ git reset --hard 5775d213fc5450760a4521fd061ff2c7af2e1552  (this number is the the SHA-1 hash of the commit which you will find in "git log")

+To delete a file on server (make sure you want to do this!!), do

+$ git rm filetobedeleted.tex
+$ git commit -am "I want to delete this badly"
+$ git push

 To make the best use of git, please read: